 The issue is not limited to health sciences though, as these five publishers account for more than 50 percent of all papers published in 2013, with Reed-Elsevier dominant in both natural and medical sciences and social sciences and humanities.

 Even as open access has disrupted the academic publishing landscape since 2013, just three firms produced over half the open access articles published in 2019.

 These data are troubling, but not uncommon.
-To call the increase in journal costs astronomical would be an understatement, and the costs are passed onto universities and libraries, both public and private.
+Astronomical journal price hikes are passed onto universities and libraries, both public and private.